 8. For the work of phase 1 the following working groups and subgroups were established:

-(a) Development of Harmonised Cycle (DHC): construction of a new Worldwide Light-duty Test Cycle (WLTC), i.e. the driving curve of the WLTP, based on the statistical analysis of real driving data.
+(a) Development of Harmonised Cycle (DHC): construction of a new Worldwide Light-duty Test Cycle (WLTC), i.e. the driving curve of the WLTP, based on statistical analysis of real driving data.

 The DHC group started working in September 2009, launched the collection of driving data in 2010 and proposed a first version of the driving cycle by mid-2011, which was revised a number of times to take into consideration technical issues such as driveability and better representativeness of driving conditions after a first validation.